MatthewTe/mail_socket_api/docs/source/intro.rst

 =======================================

 Data from the DFS Hydrodynamic (HD) Models is output in custom file formats as well as in a structured file directory.
-The `DFS data pipeline library <placeholder>` provides APIs for building a scheduled pipeline that transforms DFS data into more traditional formats and loads said data into some upstream process such as a web server.
+The `DFS data pipeline library <https://github.com/MatthewTe/dfs_file_data_pipeline_api>`_ provides APIs for building a scheduled pipeline that transforms DFS data into more traditional formats and loads said data into some upstream process such as a web server.

 For large quantities of model data other forms of data transfer are used, such as TCP sockets.
 However, until a web API is built